gadgetstogrow/Pet_Necklace_ATTiny85/README.md

 ## 3D Printed Parts

-The 3D parts that make up the enclosure of this project were designed using FreeCAD.
-[FreeCAD](https://www.freecadweb.org/) all other materials needed are available online or at your local hardware store.
+The 3D parts that make up the enclosure of this project were designed using [FreeCAD](https://www.freecadweb.org/) all other materials needed are available online or at your local hardware store.

 ## Concepts discussed on Hackster.io